 Clinical Optometry School Experience

 The UIW Rosenberg School of Optometry (UIWRSO) is proud to offer multiple clinical settings to achieve diverse patient encounters.
 This is achieved through a clinical network that includes multiple sites spanning from San Antonio to Dallas Fort Worth.
 UIWRSO partners with many medical organizations in San Antonio and features the largest core vision safety net provider in South Texas for patients who are uninsured, underinsured, and insured through public funding.
 The UIWRSO clinical network operates on the principles of patient dignity, respect, and diversity.
 It is the program's mission to serve the population of San Antonio and South Texas regardless of race, religion, ethnicity, or financial status.
-The UIWRSO clinical network is dedicated to
+The UIWRSO clinical network is dedicated to provide eye and vision care to those in need regardless of their ability to pay.

 The commitment to the San Antonio community is of paramount importance.
 One of the best examples is an affiliation with the Northside Independent School District (NISD).
 Through a strong relationship with the NISD and in partnership with Essilor UIWRSO provides over 600 examinations and spectacles annually to students who fail their school vision screening.
 In recognition of this service, the UIWRSO was selected as the 2014 NISD Outstanding Community Partner of the Year.